How can you stay sober while social distancing?

 Clean and Organize Your Home

 As you spend more time at home, it’s normal to feel bored and uneasy.
 These feelings are okay for someone else, but for a person in recovery, they can trigger the desire to use.
-With this in mind, be sure that you are staying on top of your household chores.
-Now is a great time to clean out closets and drawers, organize your bedroom, and deep clean areas of the home that don’t get much attention.
+With this in mind, be sure that you are staying on top of your household chores to continue to stay sober while social distancing.
+It’s a great time to clean out closets and drawers, organize your bedroom, and deep clean areas of the home that don’t get much attention.

 While this may not sound like a lot of fun, having a clean and tidy space supports a healthy recovery.
 Why?
 Because it reduces stress from the daily chaos in your life.
 You’ll know where things are and you can keep track of appointments and other essentials.
 And, since it’s springtime, there are plenty of great resources and support groups for spring cleaning!